 Some moths are so bright and colorful that they may be mistaken for a butterfly; the Red-Fringed Emerald could be one of them.
-A member of the Emerald Moth genus, the Red-Fringed Emerald has thin white lines that stretch across its wings.
-At the bottom edges of the wings is a white fringed tipped with a dark red.
-The abdomen has large yellow dots on it and lacks the small black spots on the forewings that some other Emerald Moths have.
-The recognizable jewel-toned green color it is named for is not its only variant.
+A member of the Emerald Moth genus, the Red-Fringed Emerald resembles its relatives like the Red Bordered Emerald Moth.
+This species is bright green and has thin white lines that stretch across its wings like other Emeralds.
+Where the Red-fringed Emerald differs is at the bottom edges of the wings where a white fringed is slightly tipped with a dark red color.
+The abdomen has large yellow dots on it and it lacks the small black distal spots on the forewings that some other Emerald Moths have.
+The recognizable jewel-toned green color it is named for is not its only shade.
 Some of this species are a more lime green while others are actually brown, or a mix of both colors.
-Two families (broods) can be produces every year; one in the spring and one in the summer.
+Two families (broods) can be produced every year; one in the spring and one in the summer.
 The timing of the butterfly's beginnings has an effect on the color it will be.

 Scientific Name: Nemoria bistriaria

 Size (Adult; Length): 22mm to 25mm (0.86in to 0.98in)